About NTIA

 Specific NTIA activities include:

-- Administering grant programs that further the deployment of broadband and other technologies in America;
+- Administering grant programs that ensure the universal availability of broadband in America;

 - Promoting the stability and security of the internet’s domain name system through its participation on behalf of the U.S. government in Internet Corporation for Assigned Names and Numbers (ICANN) activities; and